Data Exchange Standards

 An amendment to IPC-1751A was published in December 2012 that includes several enhancements to the standard.
 Amendment 1 to IPC-1751A can be downloaded by visiting www.ipc.org/1751.

-With the A revision in February 2010, IPC-1752A is no longer supported by a PDF form.
-Instead, third party solution (software) providers have developed implementation tools that are compatible with the standard.
+The IPC-1752A standard is supported by an XML schema and a data model.
+Third party solution (software) providers have developed implementation tools that are compatible with the standard.
 Several solution providers have developed basic, affordable tools that may serve your needs.
-A full list of solution providers is available on the 2-18b Committee page under “Other Documents.”
+A full list of solution providers is available on the 2-18b Committee page under "Other Documents."
 This list is purely for informational purposes.

 IPC-1753 Laboratory Declaration Standard

-IPC-1753 will facilitate the exchange of laboratory chemical analysis reports between supply chain members.
-This standard will have a standardized laboratory report format and method to exchange the information.
-The need for this sectional standard comes from requests for companies to provide laboratory analytic data to show compliance with the RoHS Directive and other regulatory and customer requirements.
-This standard is currently under development.
+The IPC-1753 Laboratory Declaration Standard facilitates the exchange of laboratory chemical analysis reports between supply chain members.
+This standard includes a standardized laboratory report format and method to exchange the information.
+The need for this standard comes from requests for companies to provide laboratory analytic data to show compliance with the RoHS Directive and other regulatory and customer requirements.
+This standard is available in the IPC bookstore at www.ipc.org/1753.

 IPC-1755 Conflict Minerals Data Exchange Standard